aelin-reed/simple-media-player/README.md

-# simple-media-player
+# Simple QT Media Player
-A Simple Media Player built using QT/C++
+A simple media player with an interface inspired by VLC.
+Built using QT/C++.